 - Other Websites: Medical News Today; Edukey, Science Blog.

-April 2004 - Present: Our study demonstrating a link between children's early storytelling abilities at age 3 and 4 and their mathematical ability 2 years later continues to be featured in newspapers, magazines, and over 100 websites around the world!
+Our study demonstrating a link between children's early storytelling abilities at age 3 and 4 and their mathematical ability 2 years later was featured in newspapers, magazines, and over 100 websites around the world!
 Here are some of the articles!

 - A mathematician considers the early signs of mathematical ability (PDF), Journal Club, Nature

 - Predicting mathematical ability in Devlin's Angle, American Mathematical Association (December 2007)